-Referral from the local authority via the Bristol Inclusion Panel or Secondary Surgery.
-These panels meet each week and involve school leaders from across Bristol.
-Student information and circumstances are discussed, and appropriate places are voted on by all members of the panel.
+Referral from the local authority via the Bristol Fair Access Panel.
+This panel meets each week and involves school leaders from across Bristol.
+Student information and circumstances are discussed and appropriate places are voted on by all members of the panel.
 Where LPW is deemed to be the most appropriate setting, the local authority subsidises the cost of a placement.

-- Direct referrals.
-Schools are able to refer students directly to LPW School.
-They must complete a referral form and in addition the following needs to be completed and approved prior to the young person being approved to start: - A contextual risk assessment; - A school visit; - A home visit and completion of school paperwork.
+Direct referrals.
+Schools are able to refer students directly to LPW School or through Surgery.
+They must complete a referral form and in addition the following needs to be completed and approved prior to the young person being approved to start:

-The cost of direct referrals is met in full by the referring school.
+- o A contextual risk assessment; - o A school visit; - o A home visit and completion of school paperwork. - The cost of direct referrals is met in full by the referring school. - SEND consults.

-SEND consults.
 Any young person with an Education Health Care Plan (EHCP) needs to come via a consult approach.
 The Local Authority's SEN team must send a consult for LPW School's SENCo and Headteacher to review and decide whether or not we are able to meet the young person's need.
 At this point additional funding, in addition to the core cost, will need to be agreed before a placement is agreed.

-All young people will initially join the school on a dual-registration basis for a period of 6 - 8 weeks (unless they are joining directly from a PRU, are no longer on roll at another school or where LPW is named on an EHCP).
+All young people will initially join the school on a dual-registration basis for a period of 6 - 8 weeks (except where LPW is names on an EHCP or the young person has been missing in education or not on roll at another school).
 This is to allow us to work with the young person and their family to ensure we are the most appropriate provision and can fully meet their needs.
 In rare instances where we feel we are not a suitable provision the young person will return to their previous setting.
 In some cases this period of dual-registration may be extended.
 This may be for reasons including low attendance, safeguarding concerns and the timeframe being interrupted by lengthy school holidays.